Abel Camará: Club career

 Born in Bissau, Guinea-Bissau, Camará finished his football grooming with Belenenses in Portugal.
 He made his senior debut in the 2009–10 season, on loan to Lisbon neighbours Estrela da Amadora in the third division.

 Camará subsequently returned to Belenenses, going on to be regularly played in the Segunda Liga by manager José Mota.
 He then went on to serve several loans, making his Primeira Liga debut during that timeframe with Beira-Mar.

 Camará's first season in the Portuguese top flight with his main club was 2014–15, when he scored once in 24 games to help his team to the sixth position, which qualified for the UEFA Europa League.
 After another loan, now at Saudi Arabia's Al Faisaly, he re-joined Belenenses.

 On 1 March 2018, Camará moved from the Cypriot First Division with Pafos to Italy with Cremonese.
 He made his Serie B debut with the latter 16 days later, playing the last minutes of the 1–1 away draw against Brescia.

 On the last day of the 2019 January transfer window, Camará signed with Elazığspor from Irtysh Pavlodar, being one of 22 players to join the Turkish club in just two hours.
 He left on 18 May.

 Camará competed in the Portuguese second tier from 2019 to August 2021, with Feirense and Mafra.
-He returned to the main division early into the latter season, joining Belenenses SAD.
+He returned to the main division early into the latter season, joining B-SAD.

 On 1 July 2022, Arema announced the signing of Camará on a two-year contract.
 He made his Liga 1 (Indonesia) debut on 30 July, playing the entire 2–1 home win over PSIS Semarang.
 His first goal was scored two weeks later, in the 2–1 away defeat of Bali United.

+Camará returned to Portugal in August 2023, on a deal at fourth-division club Sintrense.